 The last piece of the stress test puzzle is testing your plugin’s performance.
 To check your plugin’s performance, install Plugin Performance Profiler.

 First download the plugin, then install and activate it.
 Then go to Tools > P3 Plugin Profiler.
 Click on Start Scan, then Auto Scan to start the process.

 After a while, you will see the results in a chart.
 This chart tells you how each plugin individually impacts the overall speed of your website.

 By using this chart, you can look for plugins that have slowed down your website.
 Then replace them with better plugins or completely remove them.

 How to fix WordPress Performance Issues?

-After running WordPress stress test, you need to check the results to see if there are any rooms for improvements.
+After running the WordPress stress test, you need to check the results to see if there are any room for improvements.
 How can you increase your website’s loading speed and performance?
 Here are some suggestions.

 Increase WordPress speed

 If your website is too slow, you need to optimize your resources.
 Below we have listed some common ways of optimizing WordPress.

 1. Use CDN